observatorycontrolsystem/observatorycontrolsystem.github.io/integration/tcs.md

 ![TCS Observation Flow](/assets/images/tcs_observation_flow.png)

-Within each configuration within the observation, there are details about it's configuration status.
+Within each configuration within the observation, there are details about its configuration status.
 The TCS can update this status at any time during the course of the execution of the configuration using the `configuration_status` id.

 We recommend updating the status of a given configuration:
 1. At the beginning of execution of a configuration